 Collaborative divorce can save you time, money, and the stress of litigation.
 Most importantly, it can allow the parties to work together to reach a solution that is best for everyone involved.

 The legal issues involved in a divorce are numerous and complex.
-Alimony, custody, child support, division of assets and retirement benefits, visitation rights, initial and long-term payments are all negotiable and may be critical to your financial security.
 Collaborative divorce is now a popular method to come to agreement on these issues, and a competent divorce attorney will know how to effectuate a collaborative divorce without resorting to litigation.
 Finding a trustworthy and competent attorney is the key.
-A great place to start is to consult with an experienced divorce attorney for a free case evaluation to begin the process.
+A great place to start is to consult with an experienced divorce attorney for a free initial case evaluation to begin the process.